thomasnield/katacoda-scenarios/oreilly-sql-01-retrieve-data/expressions.md

 | %      | Divides two numbers, but returns remainder|
 | ( )    | Groups up an expression so it is evaluated first|

-However, if you need to do other tasks like exponents and trigonometry you will need to use functions.
+However, if you need to do other tasks like exponents, rounding, and trigonometry you will need to use functions.